brentongunning/voodoo.js/config/readme.txt

 8-21-2013 - 0.8.6
 Add Options.realtime to support both realtime and deferred rendering and updates.
+More improvements to reduce jitteryness when scrolling.
+Add Debug.showFPS to display the frames per second.

 8-19-2013 - 0.8.5
 Added seam layer to fix the small gap between antialiased layers.